ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * osc\_version: The OSCORE version.
 If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

-When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.
+To avoid the complexity of different encodings, an access token of this profile SHALL be a CBOR Web Token (CWT), see {{RFC8392}}.
+EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

-Since the access token does not contain secret information, only its integrity and source authentication are strictly necessary to ensure.
-Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of RFC9200}}.
-Nevertheless, when using this profile, it is RECOMMENDED that the access token is a CBOR web token (CWT) protected with COSE_Encrypt/COSE_Encrypt0 as specified in {{RFC8392}}.
+The access token needs to be protected for various reasons.
+To prevent manipulation of the content, it needs to be integrity protected.
+RS needs to be able to verify that the access token is issued by a trusted AS (source authentication).
+Depending on use case and deployment, the access token may need to be confidentiality protected, for example, for privacy reasons.

+AS can protect the access token by different means as discussed in {{Section 6.1 of RFC9200}}.
+It is RECOMMENDED that a COSE method is used as specified in {{RFC8392}}.
+Depending on audience there may be different ways to most appropriately confidentiality protected the access token.
+For a single RS, the CWT may be wrapped in COSE_Encrypt / COSE_Encrypt0, but if it needs to be read by multiple RSs then confidentiality protection may be better applied during transport, e.g., using EDHOC EAD_3 from C to RS.

 {{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.